Professor of Management; Associate Editor, Business Ethics Quarterly

 Links (including class & study abroad information)

-January 2016 Central Europe graduate level study abroad program (MBA, MA, or MS, 6 credits).
-This program travels to Budapest, Prague, Vienna and Bratislava, January 17 through February 1, 2015, with additional pre-departure evening class meetings in Newark.
-For details follow this link.
+Winter Session 2017 Central Europe graduate level study abroad program (MBA, MA, or MS, 6 credits).
+This program travels to Budapest, Prague, Vienna and Bratislava for two weeks during winter session, with additional pre-departure evening class meetings in Newark.
+For details on the winter session 2017 program, follow this link.

 Professor Weaver serves on the executive board of the University of Delaware Center for Science, Ethics and Public Policy.